mcd500/ta-ref/README.md

 export OVPSIM_LICENCE=${PWD}/OVPsim.lic
 ```

-Match the hostname for both OVPsim.lic and docker, in this example it is going to use `good_host`:
+Match the hostname for both OVPsim.lic and docker, in this example it is going to use `good_host`.

+In license file:
 ```sh
 vi OVPsim.lic
 # Change the line